mohamuhsin/react-essentials/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some

-This template provides a minimal s
+This template provides a mini